CentralLabFacilities/CentralLabFacilities.github.io/joint-simon-effect.md

 The exact physical setup will be described later.
 These are just the prerequisites you need to check.

-## Software Requirements and Prerequisites
+## Step 2: Software Requirements and Prerequisites

 In general, the software for this experiment has been designed and tested on Ubuntu Linux (16.04).
 **That's a prerequisite**.
 In case you a not familiar with *nix operating systems, it might be helpful to ask